kadenflick/FlickTools/README.md

 # FlickTools

-FlickTools is ***another*** very cleverly named collection of tools and toolboxes to make life a little easier.
+FlickTools is ***another*** very cleverly named collection of tools and toolboxes to make the life of a GIS professional a little easier.
 These tools are motivated somewhat by laziness, but also by the fact that Pro can't always do what you want it to.

 ## Toolboxes